-Charter, Buy or Lease a King Air C90GTi
+Charter or Hire a King Air C90GTi

 The King Air C90GT IS a fuel-efficient, twin-turboprop aircraft produced BY the Beech Aircraft Corporation, today Hawker Beechcraft Corporation.
 The King Air C90GTi IS ONE of the latest models of the Beechcraft King Air family, which IS recognized FOR its unmatched versatility, reliability, AND safety.
 The King Air C90GT features increased performance AND greater system redundancy over the King Air C90GT, AND it IS equipped WITH the same higher-performance Pratt & Whitney Canada PT6A-135A ENGINES AS the King Air C90GT.
 The King Air C90GT has been upgraded WITH the advanced, fully integrated Collins Pro Line 21 avionics suite, the same system FOUND IN the King Air B200GT, King Air 350, Premier IA, Hawker 750 AND Hawker 900XP.
 Other major improvements include a multi-sensor flight management system that utilizes several aircraft position inputs, solid state weather radar AND Collins patented Chart Link TM automated chart selection system, ALL of which greatly reduce pilot workload.